 Scholarships are available to full-time (12 hours or more) students who will be starting their junior year in the fall semester of the award year.
-While amounts may vary, average awards are $5,200 at public universities and $7,600 at the private colleges.
-Scholarships may be renewed for the senior year, but such renewal is not automatic, and students must re-apply on-line.
+While amounts may vary somewhat, typical awards are $5,200 at public universities and $7,600 at the private colleges.
+Scholarships may be renewed for the senior year, but such renewal is not automatic, with students required to re-apply for a second year of support.
 Potential applicants must apply directly on-line to the participating college or university of their choice by clicking on the application link on this web site.

 - Sophomore students currently enrolled in one of the three Regents’ universities or one of the 22 participating four-year private institutions holding membership with the Iowa College Foundation